Isaac Paredes Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 13th in MLB.

-- The Red Sox's 4.52 team ERA ranks 21st among all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.54).

-- Red Sox pitchers combine to allow 181 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 25th in baseball in home runs surrendered (183 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.